roman-milk/roman-milk.github.io/it-all-began-with-a-munch.md

  "Yes, my dear," Amanda smiled, so amused by her innocent pet.
 She pulled her pet along slowly to her reserved table.

  Jill couldn't get enough of her surroundings as she saw young girls being led by older woman, older women being led by young girls, women dancing with each other, a girl in her late forties on all fours with a collar around her neck being led by a girl maybe in her early twenties, a young black woman at a table had not one, but two older women on their knees licking her stocking-clad feet, a young girl in a school girl's outfit was with a woman that could be her teacher and just as they reached the table Jill saw a pair of black pumps sticking out from under another table while a chubby, but very pretty, brunette winked at her.
-Report_Story #5